bradfordcondon/divseek-canada-portal/README.md

 to reload configuration with new value.

-# Installing the DivSeek Canada Portal codebase
+# Installing the DivSeek Canada Portal code base

 This project resides in [this Github project repository](https://github.com/DivSeek-Canada/divseek-canada-portal).